fl4p/batmon-ha/doc/Algorithms.md

 Note that a newly added algorithm doesn't do anything until a trigger point is reached, so please wait patiently.

 To ensure proper SoC levels, algorithms might frequently calibrate.
 The calibration finishes once 100% SoC is reached.
+Calibration interval is currently fixed to 14 days.

 To enable an algorithm, add its signature to the BMS device entry in the add-on options: